The Ford Building

 By the end of the exhibition, 2.5 million people had toured the building and its exhibits.
 The city of San Diego was given the building at the end of the exhibition in November 1935.
 The city decided to extend the exhibition into 1936 and renamed the building "The Palace of Transportation" to showcase exhibits related to transportation.

-The building would be used for storage and for a short time in 1968 it was the home to Chicano artist group Los Toltecas en Aztlán.
-The public would not step foot into the building again until 1980 when it was reopened as the home to the San Diego Air & Space Museum.
+The building would be used for storage, and for a short time in 1968, it was the home to the Chicano artist group Los Toltecas en Aztlán.
+The public would not step foot into the building again until 1980, when it was reopened as the San Diego Air & Space Museum.